JacobYLiu/Gmail_UI_Mobile/README.md

-# Development
+# Gmail_UI_Mobile
- devaslife-youtube channel projects - learning the libraries and React itself
+ Creating Gmail UI on simulation to learn about React libraries and Javascript